Juwume/SmallBankApp/README.md

 # SmallBankApp
-Application for a small bank using MS ACCESS with interface on C#
+Application for a small bank using MS ACCESS as a DB with interface on C#